trevp/tripledh/tripledh.md

 --

-In Minimal TripleDH an attacker might be able to tweak some of the transmitted (EC)DH values such that Alice and Bob still agree on secret session keys.
+In Minimal TripleDH an attacker might be able to tweak some of the transmitted DH values such that Alice and Bob still agree on secret session keys.
 For example:

- * In (EC)DH systems with a cofactor, and where public keys are not validated for main subgroup membership, it may be possible to encode a public key as different byte sequences (e.g. [Curve25519][]).
+ * In DH systems with a cofactor, and where public keys are not validated for main subgroup membership, it may be possible to encode a public key as different byte sequences (e.g. [Curve25519][]).
 An attacker could change the encoding of Bob's identity public key so that Alice sees an encoding that Bob might not recognize.

- * An attacker could exponentiate Bob's (EC)DH keys by a constant when sending them to Alice, and do the same to Alice's keys when sending them to Bob.
+ * An attacker could exponentiate Bob's DH keys by a constant when sending them to Alice, and do the same to Alice's keys when sending them to Bob.
 Alice and Bob will still calculate a shared session key, but won't see each other's correct identity public keys.
 This